DenisBuserski/docker-k8s-demo/README.md

         - How does the `kube-scheduler` know what resources are available?
         - How does the `kube-contrller-manager` know that the cluster state change?
         - Does not store Application data.
-      - `cloud-contrller-manager`
-        - Interacts with the underlying cloud provider's API to manage cloud-specific resources, such as load balancers, storage, and networking.
+      - `cloud-contrller-manager` - Interacts with the underlying cloud provider's API to manage cloud-specific resources, such as load balancers, storage, and networking.

-`Minikube`
-- `Master node` and `Worker node` run on 1 node.
-Useful for local test.
+`Minikube` - 1 node K8s cluster. `Master node` and `Worker node` run on 1 node.
+Useful for local test. <br>
-- 1 node K8s cluster.

-`Configmap` - External configuration of the application(Example - DB_URL)
+`Configmap` - Used to store non-sensitive, external configuration data for an application (Example - DB_URL). <br>
-`Secret` - Identical to `Configmap`, but is used to store secret data(Example - DB_USER / DB_PASSWORD)
+`Secret` - Similar to `Configmap`, but is used to store sensitive data such as passwords, API keys, or tokens(Example - DB_USER / DB_PASSWORD). <br>
+`Deployment`

-`Deployments` - describe the desired state of your application, like which images to use and the number of Pod replicas / Blueprint for app pods
+- Describe the desired state of your application(Example - Which images to use, Number of pod replicas)
+- Blueprint for app pods
+- Manages a ReplicaSet

+`ReplicaSet` - Maintain the desired number of pod replicas(Number of identical copies of a Pod).

 `Namespace` - Namespaces help split a Kubernetes cluster into sub-clusters, making it possible to divide resources between different projects or teams.
 `Lables & Selectors` -  powerful tools that allow you to organize and select subsets of objects, like Pods, based on key-value pairs for more precise resource management.